 These are costs that cannot be linked back to operating revenues.
 Interest expense is the most common non-operating expense.
 Interest is the cost of borrowing money.
 Loans from banks usually require interest payments, but such payments don’t generate any operating income.
 Hence, they are classified as non-operating expenses.

-- On the income statement, the book value of the asset decreases by the same amount as the accumulated depreciation.
+- On the balance sheet, the book value of the asset is decreased by the accumulated depreciation.

 Thank you for reading CFI’s guide to Accounts Expenses.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: